 However, it is even worse if and when your “opponents” tell you “everything is okay” and “nothing is wrong” after I asked if I did something wrong to upset them.
 All I get is a poorly, sad unfair silence treatment and I feel resentment or rather a mild form of irritation.
 Apparently our communication styles are incompatible and I have to understand this.
 I also know that I don’t have to love certain people just because they are family.
 This was important for me to discover since I thought family is sacred and always needs to stick together; especially if the family size is rather small.
 Every family member makes their own decisions and lives their own life.
 If there are things in common – great.
 If not – great.
 And if I feel treated badly, I will eventually distance myself from certain people since the relationship is for me unproductive, empty, cold and unhealthy.

 The problem with it all is, that I don’t even know what I did wrong.
 I am attacked as a person instead of attacking and TALKING about the issue.
 I don’t understand why talking is so difficult for some.
 The response I receive conveniently distracts from the real subject at hand.
 Is it unfair?
-I guess it just is since there are no logical boundaries, it is all ridiculous and I feel like I am talking with my son’s friends at daycare.
+I guess it just is since there are no logical boundaries, it is all ridiculous and I feel like I am talking to my son’s friends at daycare.
 In the meantime these are adults (I thought) I am dealing with.
 Usually, if I did X and it was wrong I should be blamed for it.
 But I then cannot be automatically blamed for everything else.
 Also, I don’t even know what I did wrong in the first place or if I even did anything wrong.
 Well I guess this must be true since nobody talks to me anymore.
 Philosophical reasoning?

 I know that I have to remain objective to describe what the other person did, no finger-pointing etc. but what can I do if the other party just does not talk to me at all anymore and just tells me and acts in front of other people as if everything is okay?
 Do I need this in my life?
 The simple answer is: No!
 I tried to reflect on my own behaviour several times to try to understand what particular action may have upset some people to this extend.
 I cannot come up with an answer.
 I know that I only have this one life and I don’t want and need to clutter it with this kind of madness.
 I reckon that a normal discourse is just not possible with certain people and that is that.
-Accusations or insults are not my thing since they are usually just a simple way out and usually result in becoming illogical and dumb.
+Accusations or insults are not my thing since they are usually just a simple way out and result in becoming illogical and dumb.
 Making my own conclusions here I have to say that I simply move on as I always do.
 I move forward to clearer skies and I learn from all this while taking appropriate actions and decision.
 Life is a challenge.